9 Sights in Aschaffenburg, Germany (with Map and Images)

 ehem.
 Bunker 224

-The Wetterau-Main-Tauber-Position (WMTS), later also known by the West Allies, was a military bunker belt built between Büdingen and Klingenberg between 1936 and 1937 in today's federal states Hessen and Bavaria.
-The defense line was originally to lead from Laubach in der Wetterau to the Mainline to Röttingen an der Tauber.
+The Wetterau-Main-Tauber Position (WMTS), later also known as the Little Siegfried Line by the Western Allies, was a military bunker belt built between 1936 and 1937 between Büdingen and Klingenberg in what is now the German states of Hesse and Bavaria.
+The line of defence was originally to run from Laubach in the Wetterau over the Main line to Röttingen an der Tauber.

 Wikipedia: Bunker 224 (Aschaffenburg) (DE)